palakbhatia/Analysis_of_Superheroes/README.md

 In this Github, there is a Python notebook titled Superheroes_v3.3.ipynb with details on the data mining, cleaning and analysis, and the production of the graphs and images.
 The corresponding datasets are also uploaded as .csv files.

 ### Prerequisites/Tech Stack
-The following software is required for completing the notebook:
+The following softwares are required for completing the notebook:
     pandas, seaborn, matplotlib, plotly.
 Each package can be installed through pip installation (https://packaging.python.org/tutorials/installing-packages/) or some packages are available to install through package managers built into software like Canopy or Anaconda.
 All packages function best in the latest update of Python 3.